minahussain/spotifollow/README.md

 ## Getting Started

-This web app was hosted on an AWS EC-2 instance which has been closed down for the meantime.
+This web app was hosted on an AWS EC-2 instance which has been closed down for the meantime because it was costing $$$ :moneybag:

-The readme will be updated if it is back up.
+The web app is now on Heroku! 🎉

 ### Looks